sydneysegal/final/README.md

 ### #5: Between the 2000-2001 and 2015-2016 school years, were more California kindergartners exempt from vaccinations in public or private schools?
 What percentage of kindergartners in each school type were exempt based on beliefs vs. medical reasons?
 1. Use the [StudentData](/StudentData3.xlsx) dataset
-2. Create a pivot table from the *entire* data set
+2. Create a pivot table from the *entire* data set to summarize how many students had what type of vaccine exemption in public vs. private schools
     1. Add "schoolType" to the "Rows" section of the pivot table settings, organized in "ascending order"
     2. Add "n," "nPBE," and "nPME" to the "Values" section of the pivot table settings, making sure that they are summarized by "SUM"
-3. Create a new sheet
+3. Create a new sheet to do more non-pivot table analysis
     1. Copy and paste all of the white cells (everything but the column headers) from the pivot table into this new sheet, leaving room for new headers
     2. Write the titles for the old headers in the new sheet (school type, n, nPBE, nPME)
 4. Insert a column to the right of "nPME" (in the new sheet) called "Sum Exempt"